NYUAD-CRC/crc-docs/source/hpc/system/filezilla_transfer.rst

 ..
 Note::

-    Check this link for general help on FileZilla (how to change directory, upload / download and comparison...): https://wiki.filezilla-project.org/Using
+    Check this `Link <https://wiki.filezilla-project.org/Using>`_ for general help on FileZilla (how to change directory, upload / download and comparison...)